CSCfi/csc-user-guide/docs/data/sensitive-data/sequencing_center_tutorial.md

-# Using Allas storage service to receive sensitive research data.
+# Using Allas storage service to receive sensitive research data

 Allas storage service is a general purpose data storage service maintained by CSC.